 If such terms as 'aspects of the Crown' or 'emanations of (or from) the Crown' or 'participants of royal authority' are considered to be too cloudy for legal usage, the legal concept which seems to me to fit best the contemporary situation is to consider the Crown as a corporation aggregate headed by the Queen.
 The departments of state including the ministers at their head (whether or not either the department or the minister has been incorporated) are then themselves members of the corporation aggregate of the Crown.
 But on this approach two riders must be added.
 First, the legal concept still does not correspond to the political reality.
 The legal substratum is overlaid by constitutional convention.
 The Queen does not now command those legally her servants who are heads or subordinate members or subject to the control of the departments of state.
-On the contrary she acts on the formally tendered collective advice of those ministers who constitute the Cabinet.
-Secondly, when the Queen is referred to by the symbolic title of "Her Majesty," it is the whole corporation aggregate, the Crown, which is generally indicated.
+On the contrary she acts on the formally tendered collective advice of those ministers," it is the whole corporation aggregate, the Crown, which is generally indicated.
 This distinction between "The Queen" and "Her Majesty" reflects the ancient distinction between "the King's two bodies," "natural" and "politic": see The Case of the Dutchy of Lancaster (1567) 1 Plowden 212, 213."